djcsdy/haxe-xpath/README.md

  * This version has “potential” support for any XML class.
    Support can be provided by providing a wrapper for the desired XML class that extends `xpath.xml.XPathXml`.
-At present, a wrapper for the Haxe Xml class is provided in x`path.xml.XPathHxXml`.
+At present, a wrapper for the Haxe Xml class is provided in `xpath.xml.XPathHxXml`.
  * The previous version directly supported dcxml.
 At present there is no support for dcxml in this version.
 You can still install the old version using haxelib.